 Previously just a commercial line found in high end health clubs, spas, hotels, YMCA's and universities, the company recently introduced a line of treadmills, ellipticals and indoor exercise bikes for the home market, featuring the same attention to detail, ergonomic design and rock-solid construction.

-The current lineup consists of two compact ellipticals and two ascent trainers with three different console choices.
+The current lineup consists of two compact ellipticals and two ascent trainers with four different console choices.

 The compact Matrix ellipticals are exactly that, compact.
 They are less than 58" long, which is among the smallest you will find anywhere, especially among commercial grade cardio equipment.

-The base E30 model features a fixed 20" stride, 20 levels of resistance, suspension frame, the patented Sprint 8 interval program, ViaFit workout tracking and Virtual Active HD training videos.
+The base E30 model features a fixed 20" stride, 20 levels of resistance, suspension frame, the patented Sprint 8 interval program and iFit interactive workouts.

 The up-level E50 model adds 30 levels of resistance, Exact Force Induction brakes for even smoother operation and a stronger warranty, in addition to all of the features found on the Matrix E30.